 Yes, there are some instances in which assault can be expunged from your criminal record.
 If you are convicted of a misdemeanor assault charge, you may qualify for expunction, but there will be a three-year waiting period.
 The waiting period will start counting down from the day you complete the terms of your sentence.

 You may also be eligible for expungement if you were convicted of second or third-degree assault.
 For individuals convicted of second-degree assault, expungement is only an option if there was no sexual motivation enhancement or the use of a deadly weapon or firearm per RCW §9.94A.640.
-If you were convicted of third-degree assault, you may be eligible for expungement as long as the assault was not committed against a peace or law enforcement officer.

 Can Assault Qualify for Pretrial Diversion?

-Assault may be considered a violent crime, depending on the circumstances of your case.
-Pretrial diversion is generally only available to individuals who are accused of committing nonviolent crimes as first-time offenders.
 However, by working with the district attorney, your Redmond violent crimes lawyer may be able to convince the prosecutor to plead you down to a lesser offense which would allow you to enter pretrial diversion under RCW §69.50.4017.

 If you enter pretrial diversion, there will be many requirements you should be prepared to meet.
 You could be required to complete random drug screenings, find employment, attend school, abide by a curfew, and attend regular meetings with a probation officer.
 Failure to follow the terms of your pretrial diversion program would likely mean the prosecutor would move forward with your assault charges in court.